-Culture and creativity are powerful assets for local development.
 Culture is playing an increasingly important role on the political agendas of cities and regions, both on its own and as a strategy for economic growth and the well-being of residents.

 Cultural and creative sectors (CCS) constitute a vibrant economic activity and source of jobs, enterprise turnover and tax revenues.
 However, the role of culture for local development is more than these direct outputs.